Tetris DS: Gameplay

-Development
+Development and release

 Tetris DS was first announced on January 10, 2006.
 It was first released on March 20, 2006, in North America, with releases worldwide following on April 13, 2006, for Australia, April 21, 2006, for Europe, and April 27, 2006, for Japan.

 The rights for Nintendo to make a Tetris game were licensed by The Tetris Company.
 In an interview, an owner of the company, Henk Rogers, stated that he believed that with Tetris DS, Nintendo would both "move Tetris forward" as well as make money.
 Also stating that Nintendo was given a great deal of creative freedom in designing the game, he called the game's producer, Hitoshi Yamagami, "one of the smartest game designers I know".
 Saying that he had "complete confidence in him", Rogers confirmed that there had been no issues combining Nintendo properties and characters with Tetris.

 Rogers cited Mission and Tower modes as interesting to him because they were unlike anything done before in Tetris.
 He stated that the inclusion of the "infinite spin" feature in games such as Tetris DS was done so that games could progress to faster action more quickly without becoming overly difficult, since people had less time to play while on the go.
 Saying that he believed a sequel on DS was not necessary due to the game's "solid play", he said that his only complaint about the game was that its online mode was "uneven" in its matchmaking.

+To promote the game in Japan, Nintendo held an event in August 2006 in which 30 people with Club Nintendo memberships were selected to play against singer Hikaru Utada, who won most of the matches.

-In 2016, The Cutting Room Floor discovered and released a prototype for a Nintendo DS Tetris game developed by Tose Software and published by THQ, also entitled Tetris DS, which was later cancelled.
+In 2016, The Cutting Room Floor discovered and released a prototype for Tetris DS developed by Tose Software originally to be published by THQ, but cancelled in favor of Nintendo's version.
 THQ had been working on the game since late 2004, but was prevented from releasing the game in March 2005 by The Tetris Company, causing THQ to file a legal complaint against the company alleging a breach of its license agreement.
 The legal dispute was later settled.